nightdenpa/yandex-books_downloader/README.md

 # Bookmate Downloader
-Downloads books from https://bookmate.com and saves them as epub format files.
+Downloads books from https://bookmate.ru and saves them as epub format files.

 # You need to be subscribed to bookmate.com premium OR download books that are available for free !!!
 Works on Mac OS X, Linux.
 For Windows 10 you'll need to install WSL (Windows subsystem for linux) aka Windows Ubuntu.

 Steps:
-1. Buy the subscription at bookmate.com
+1. Buy the subscription at bookmate.ru
 2. Authorize at bookmate.com with your chrome browser
 3. install python3
 4. Copy the bookid (open the book at bookmate.com and check the url)